-EDM graphite is used in electric discharge machining because of its electrical conductivity properties and its temperature resistance.
 EDM serves as an alternative to metal cutting and removes metal via burning or erosion.
 Graphite is a vital component to EDM because using graphite as a conductive material resulting in longer-lasting EDM electrodes, and removes metal more quickly.
+Read More…

 The graphite electrodes are used to tool the desired shape and carry electric current in the EDM process.
 Graphite is easy to machine, exhibits great temperature resistance without burning, chemically changing or melting, and is relatively inexpensive.
 It may also be redressed multiple times, making them a cost effective choice for electrode material.
 As an alternative to copper, machined graphite can be used wherever electrical discharge machines are used, including the food, beverage, automotive, metal stamping and extruding, defense, electronics, aerospace and medical industries.